 For instance, if you’re selling rubber duckies, you don’t want visitors coming to your page if they want garden hoses or furniture — you want visitors who are interested in rubber duckies.

 With that in mind, all your web pages should contain text that has something to do with keywords surrounding rubber duckies.
-The same is true of any web-based advertisements, such as pay-per-click advertising (PPC) and search engine optimization (SEO) strategies.
+The same is true of any web-based advertisements, such as pay-per-click advertising (PPC) and SEO strategies.